GLambard/inverse-molecular-design/README.md

 ```
 (Windows users do not need to use ```sudo```)

 This should take few minutes for the downloading of the Docker image of ```iqspr```.
-Then, open a window on your web browser, and the address type:
+Then, open a window on your web browser, and for the address type:
 ```bash
 localhost:8787
 ```